EKB(LEGAL) - TESTING PROGRAMS: STATE ASSESSMENT//

 Procedures for the reporting of out-of-state-transfer students to TEA shall be established in the applicable test administration materials.
 A district shall follow procedures specified in those test administration materials.

 The assessment results of the out-of-state transfer students shall be reported separately to districts from the results of the district's other students in addition to the current reporting of assessment results for all students and other student subsets.

 19 TAC 101.3014

-Each time a student fails to perform satisfactorily on an assessment instrument administered under Education Code 39.023(a) in the third, fourth, fifth, sixth, seventh, or eighth grade, the district in which the student attends school shall provide to the student accelerated instruction in the applicable subject area.
-Accelerated instruction may require participation of the student before or after normal school hours and may include participation at times of the year outside normal school operations.
-Education Code 28.0211(a‑1)
+Each time a student fails to perform satisfactorily on an assessment instrument administered under Education Code 39.023(a) in the third, fourth, fifth, sixth, seventh, or eighth grade, the district in which the student attends school shall provide to the student accelerated instruction in the applicable subject area during the subsequent summer or school year and either:

-A district shall provide each student who fails to perform satisfactorily on an EOC assessment instrument with accelerated instruction in the subject assessed by the assessment instrument.
+A district shall provide each student who fails to perform satisfactorily on an EOC assessment instrument with accelerated instruction under Education Code 28.0217 in the subject assessed by the assessment instrument.
 Education Code 39.025(b-1) [See EHBC]

 Security and Confidentiality

 All assessment instruments included in the student assessment program are considered secure, and the contents of these tests, including student information used or obtained in their administration, are confidential.

 Districts and campuses and the superintendent and campus principals in each district and campus shall: